intersystems-community/vscode-objectscript/README.md

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

+## Installation
+Download or clone the repo, unpack and copy folder to your $HOME/.vscode/extensions/ on Mac and Linux or the %USERPROFILE%\.vscode\extensions folder on Windows devices.

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.